orinizri/Covid19Project/README.md

 ## 🧐 About <a name = "about"></a>

-In this project, I took statistical information from About-Corona.Net API and organize it per continent.
+In this project, statistical information was taken from About-Corona.Net API and presented per continenet and country.
+The information was sorted with Hengkiardo's continents API and presented in graphs using Chart.js.
 The available information for each country is as follows:
 - Confirmed Cases
 - Number of Deaths
 - Number of recovered